 Once your customers are on your website, they await you to tell them what to do next.
 The most common website mistake of many businesses is the lack of clear calls to action.
 Your CTA is the gateway to your business.
 Tell your visitors what you want them to do once they are on your website.
 Do you want them to buy your product, contact you, or sign up for your newsletter?

 Customers are increasingly going mobile, and the convenience of smartphones and tablets is creating a rise in mobile phone usage, so making your website mobile-friendly is an absolute must.
-Thus if you don’t have a mobile friendly website, that’s a lot of users that cannot view your site, and a lot of potential clients or customers that you will say goodbye to!
+Thus if you don’t have a mobile-friendly website, that is a lot of users that cannot view your site, and a lot of potential clients or customers that you will say goodbye to!

 Mobile is where your customers are – so it’s also where you should be.
 That’s why, having a website that is not ready for mobile devices such as smart phones and tablets will harm your business.